Terminology Governance Guide

 - sources are GitHub managed, and so is the provenance of each definition

 - we can track provenance carefully.
-Tracking is a step towards fully managed, individually versioned glossary management tooling, such as those developed with TEv2 and KERISSE.
+Tracking is a step towards fully managed, individually versioned glossary management tooling, such as those developed with Spec-Up-T and KERIDoc, searchable by KERISSE(.org).

 Every group within ToIP that uses Spec-Up has a setup that is more or less like the following.
 Only WOT-terms combines wiki source management and publication in KERISSE (Still Docusaurus-based, looking into a Spec-Up variant as of Feb 2024).